Home Equity Line of Credit (HELOC)

 Property Type

-Most HELOCs are available for primary residences.
-Second homes and investment properties may qualify with stricter requirements, higher rates, or lower loan-to-value ratios.
+Most HELOCs are for primary residences.
+Second homes/investments may qualify with stricter requirements.

 Payment History

-Lenders prefer a clean mortgage payment history with no late payments in the last 12-24 months.
-Your overall credit history should show responsible management of existing debt.
+Lenders prefer no late mortgage payments in the last 12–24 months.
+Responsible credit history is key.

 HELOC Application Process